§ Terminology Governance Guide

 § Dangers of bluntly referencing and copying

 It’s important to note that team members in various roles should feel free to define a term as they wish, after studying what’s available.
-This is an important caveat for refercing terms.
+This is an important caveat for referencing terms.

 § Add context and metadata

-March 2024 - The feature “context metadata” is in design phase, so not operational
+March 2024 - The feature “context metadata” is in the design phase, so it is not operational

-Adopting a term from a related scope (under the ToIP umbrella) or external has the possibility for the author, curator and maybe even other team members to add context to the definition adopted.
+Adopting a term from a related scope (under the ToIP umbrella) or externally has the possibility for the author, curator, and maybe even other team members to add context to the definition adopted.
 The following metadata will be (automatically as much as possible) registered:

 This metadata can be added: